SigmaCloudServices/AFRelay/README.md

 }
 ```

-## Explanation of the SOAP Services Queried by This Software
+## Explanation of the SOAP services to be queried in this software (the function names are the same as the consulted service)
-Directory: `service/soap_management/soap_client.py`
+Directory: `service/soap_client/wsaa.py`

-The file `soap_client.py` contains calls to 3 of the AFIP/ARCA SOAP services (the function names match the service names):
+The file `wsaa.py` contains the query to the SOAP method "loginCms" of AFIP/ARCA to authenticate with the tax authority:

 - `login_cms(b64ms)`
-  Service that obtains the access ticket (TA) to authenticate with AFIP/ARCA.
+  Method that allows obtaining the Access Ticket (TA) to authenticate with AFIP/ARCA.
-  It receives a CMS (`b64ms`) parameter, which must be in binary (see `crypto/sign.py/get_binary_cms()`).
+  Receives as a parameter a CMS (`b64ms`) that must be in binary format (see `crypto/sign.py/get_binary_cms()`).
-  Returns an XML called `loginTicketResponse.xml` containing the token needed to query other services, which expires in 12 hours.
+  Returns an XML file called `loginTicketResponse.xml` which contains the token needed to query the other services, expires in 12 hours.

+Directory: `service/soap_client/wsfe.py`
+The file `wsfe.py` contains the queries to the SOAP methods of AFIP/ARCA to fetch data about invoices or to authorize electronic receipts:

 - `fecae_solicitar(full_built_invoice)`
-  Service that sends the authorization request to issue the electronic invoice.
+  Method that sends the authorization request to issue an electronic receipt (invoice).
-  Receives a `dict` (explained later) with invoice data, access token, and signature.
-Returns a CAE (Electronic Authorization Code) as an `OrderedDict`.
-If the invoice is approved, or if there was an error with the sent data, it also returns an `OrderedDict` but with an array attached at the end containing error information.
+  Receives a `dict` (explained later) with the invoice data, access token, and signature.
+Returns a CAE (Electronic Authorization Code) as an `OrderedDict` if the invoice is approved, or, if there was an error with the submitted data, also returns an `OrderedDict` with an array appended at the end containing the error information.

 - `fe_comp_ultimo_autorizado(auth, ptovta, cbtetipo)`
-  This service queries the last invoice authorized by AFIP/ARCA for a given point of sale (`ptovta`) and invoice type (`cbtetipo`).
+  This method queries the last authorized receipt by AFIP/ARCA for a specific point of sale (`ptovta`) and receipt type (`cbtetipo`).
   It is essential to know the next invoice’s sequential number.
-  Receives as argument:
+  Receives as arguments:

-  - `auth`: A `dict` containing the credentials needed for authentication, including:
+  - `auth`: A `dict` containing the credentials required for authentication, including:
     - `token`: Current access token.
     - `sign`: Digital signature.
     - `cuit`: CUIT of the issuing company.

+- `fe_comp_consultar(auth, fecomp_req)`
+  This method queries a specific already issued receipt to obtain information about it.
+  Receives as arguments:
+  - `auth`: A `dict` containing the credentials required for authentication, including:
+    - `token`: Current access token.
+    - `sign`: Digital signature.
+    - `cuit`: CUIT of the issuing company.

+  - `fecomp_req`: Another `dict` carrying the information needed to identify the receipt to fetch:
+    - `PtoVta`: Point of sale from which that receipt was authorized.
+    - `CbteTipo`: Receipt type.
+    - `CbteNro`: Receipt number.
+This corresponds to the "CbteDesde" or "CbteHasta" field in the invoices.

 ---